 With Christmas rapidly approaching you can buy your loved ones (or yourself) a one year subscription to Wild Edible of the Month.
-This monthly digital publication has thrilled those who currently subscribe with the in-depth information.
-Every month features one plant and you'll learn almost everything there is to know including nutrients, health benefits, how to harvest, lots of recipes and interesting facts.
-Here is something to sweeten the deal, order now and you'll get two free copies of the past issues (purslane and pine).
+This monthly digital publication has thrilled those who currently subscribe with the indepth information.
+Every issue features one edible and you'll learn almost everything there is to know including nutrients, health benefits, how to harvest, lots of recipes and interesting facts.
+Here is something to sweeten the deal, order now and you'll get six free copies of past issues of your choice.
 Wild Edible of the Month can be saved onto your mobile device or PC for offline viewing and if you desire, you can print a copy for yourself.
 Click here to order!
-The sales of this go to help keep the website running; thank-you for your support!
+If you are interested in all 15 past issues, for December only, they are only \$20!
+My store page is not set up for this so in order to take advantage of this offer click here and go through the process of ordering 5 copies of Free Food from Foraging.